gsuberland/altium_jlcpcb_libraries/README.md

 Component information is pulled from JLCPCB's website, parsed into an intermediate JSON format, and a SchLib file is directly generated using my unreleased .NET library for Altium documents.

 I have generated a SchLib files that contain entries for all 0402, 0603, and 0805 resistors and capacitors in the JLCPCB Basic Parts catalogue.
+At time of writing, this totals 365 parts.
 This saves a lot of the manual usually required to create the parts.

 ## Common Parameters